Frank Barlow (Coronation Street): Storylines

-Frank Barlow was introduced as the pipe-smoking head of the Barlow family in the very first episode of the Street in 1960.
-Frank resented the way his son Ken (William Roache) thought himself superior to his family and their neighbours, and there was friction between the pair when Ken returned home from university.
-However, all their problems were put aside by the end of 1961 when they found themselves living alone.
-Second son David (Alan Rothwell) had left the Street in the summer to begin a new career as a footballer, and in September, Frank's wife Ida (Noel Dyson) had died under the wheels of a bus.
-Ida's untimely death was a shock for Frank, who took out his frustrations on Ken and told him he was nothing but a disappointment when he learned that Ken was out of work.
-They patched up their differences soon enough and learned to cope together.
+Frank Barlow is introduced as the pipe-smoking head of the Barlow family in the very first episode of Coronation Street in 1960.
+Frank resents the way his son Ken (William Roache) thinks himself superior to his family and their neighbours, and there is friction between the pair when Ken returns home from university.
+However, all their problems are put aside by the end of 1961 when they find themselves living alone.
+Frank's second son David (Alan Rothwell) leaves the street in the summer to begin a new career as a footballer, and in September, Frank's wife Ida (Noel Dyson) dies under the wheels of a bus.
+Ida's untimely death is a shock for Frank, who takes out his frustrations on Ken and tells him he is nothing but a disappointment when he learns that Ken was out of work.
+They patch up their differences soon enough and learn to cope together.

-In early 1963 Frank found love once again when his friendship with Christine Appleby (Christine Hargreaves), a widow, became something more.
-Their short-lived affair slipped into an engagement and shocked the neighbours, especially as Christine had been at school with Ken.
-Eventually the romance ended when the age difference became too much and Christine realised her feelings for him were not as strong as his for her.
+In early 1963, Frank finds love once again when his friendship with Christine Appleby (Christine Hargreaves), a widow, becomes something more.
+Their short-lived affair slips into an engagement and shocks the neighbours, especially as Christine had been at school with Ken.
+Eventually the romance ends when the age difference becomes too much and Christine realises her feelings for him are not as strong as his for her.

-Frank recovered from his disastrous relationship with Christine by quitting his job at the post office to open a DIY shop on Victoria Street.
-The new venture was a success but had to close due to fire damage later in the year.
-In 1964, Frank won £500 on the Premium Bonds and chose to leave the Street for a new life in Wilmslow.
-He sold the shop and celebrated his farewell in the Rovers Return Inn, on the same night Martha Longhurst (Lynne Carol) died.
-He left the street two weeks later without saying goodbye to Ken.
+Frank recovers from his disastrous relationship with Christine by quitting his job at the post office to open a DIY shop on Victoria Street.
+The new venture is a success but has to close due to fire damage later in the year.
+In 1964, Frank wins £500 on the Premium Bonds and chooses to leave the Street for a new life in Wilmslow.
+He sells the shop and celebrates his farewell in the Rovers Return Inn on the same night Martha Longhurst (Lynne Carol) dies.
+He leaves the street two weeks later without saying goodbye to Ken.

-Frank made two further visits to the street; once in 1967, when Ken refused to pay a fine and instead went to prison, and then in 1971, when he arrived for the funeral of Ken's wife Valerie (Anne Reid).
+Frank makes two further visits to the street: once in 1967, when Ken refuses to pay a fine and instead goes to prison, and then in 1971, when he arrives for the funeral of Ken's wife Valerie (Anne Reid).

-Frank died at some point between 1971 and April 1975.
+Frank dies at some point between 1971 and April 1975.